Junitalama/Junitalama/README.md

 - 🌱 A software developer with experience in building Responsive and Scalable Web apps.

-Highly motivated software developer who has engaged in numerous web development projects individually and as a team.
-Experienced in various programming languages including HTML, CSS, JavaScript, React, Node js, Next.js, SQL.
-Willing to put
+A highly motivated software developer who has engaged in numerous web development projects individually and as a team.
+Experienced in various programming languages and technologies including HTML, CSS, JavaScript, React, Node js, Next.js, PostgreSQL, Tailwind, Material UI, bootstrap, and AWS cloud.